zvHristov/moder-app/README.md

 npm install
 npm start
 ```
-4. Create a backend/ `.env` file in the root directory and add your OpenAI API key:
+4. Create a backend/ `.env` file in the root directory and add your key:

 ```plaintext
 JWT_REFRESH_SECRET=''